lox/zig-leduc-cfr/README.md

 The regret update asks: "If I had *always* played action A at this decision point, how much better would I have done?"
 This is counterfactual because we're imagining a different history.

-We weight by **opponent reach** because that's how often this decision point matters.
+We weight by **opponent × chance reach** (called "counterfactual reach") because that's how often this decision point matters.
 Our own probability of reaching here doesn't affect the counterfactual — we're asking what happens if we deviate.

+In this code, we loop over all possible deals, so chance probability is uniform and factors out.
+That's why you only see `reach_prob[opponent]` in the regret update.

 ---